lshtm-gigs/gigs/paper/paper.md

 these statistical softwares.
-All versions of ``gigs`` are already in use by researchers at LSHTM, Harvard, the [Small Vulnerable Newborn Collaboration](https://www.thelancet.com/series/small-vulnerable-newborns) and an international collaboration investigating stillbirths, led by Eric Ohuma.
+All versions of ``gigs`` are already in use by researchers at LSHTM, Harvard, the [Small Vulnerable Newborn Collaboration](https://www.thelancet.com/series/small-vulnerable-newborns) and an international collaboration investigating stillbirths.
 Thanks to its speed, input checking, and unit test-backed accuracy, we believe ``gigs`` will be used widely by those looking to assess newborn, infant, or child growth in R.

 # Acknowledgements